artifice-idustries/docs/artificer.md

 # Artificer

 ## Introduction
 Artificer is the command-line application for Stamp.
-It provides a number of helpful commands that can assist you while you build your production.
+It provides a number of helpful commands that can assist you while you take notes for your production.
 To view a list of all available Artificer commands, you may use the `list` command:

 `artificer list`